-In this case the result trivially holds. \end{proof}
+In this case the statement trivially holds. \end{proof}

-\begin{remark} For the Euclidean space $\R^d$, the first assumption follows from Lebesgue's differentiation theorem and the second assumption trivially holds since $N(B_{r}, B_{r})$ is independent of the radius $r$.
+\begin{rmk} For the Euclidean space $\mR^d$, the first assumption follows from Lebesgue's differentiation theorem and the second assumption trivially holds since $N(B_{r}, B_{r})$ is independent of the radius $r$.
 For $d=1$ we know that $N(B_{r}, B_{r})=2$.
-Therefore for real-valued i.i.d. random variables $X, Y$ we have
+Therefore for real-valued i.i.d. random variables $X$ and $Y$ we have

 This is somewhat surprising, since such a result does not hold for R\'enyi entropies of order 0 and 1.
 Indeed, the comparison of $h_p(X+Y)$ and $h_p(X-Y)$ for $p=0, 1$ is closely related to the study of more-sums-than-differences sets in additive combinatorics.
-This is discussed in \cite{ALM15}, where it is also shown that $h_1(X+Y)-h_1(X-Y)$ can be made to take any real value if $X, Y$ are identically distributed on the real line. \end{remark}
+This is discussed in \cite{ALM17}, where it is also shown that $h_1(X+Y)-h_1(X-Y)$ can be made to take any real value if $X$ and $Y$ are identically distributed on the real line. \end{rmk}

-In particular, if $G$ is some topological vector space, Theorem \ref{thm:linear-combi} can be used to study concentration functions of linear combinations of i.i.d. random variables.
+If $G$ is a topological vector space, we can apply Theorem \ref{thm:linear-combi} to the study of concentration functions of linear combinations of i.i.d. random variables.

-\begin{thm} Let $F, K$ be measurable subsets of a topological vector space $V$ over a field $\mF$.
+\begin{coro} Let $F$ and $K$ be measurable subsets of a topological vector space $V$ over a field $\mF$.
 Suppose that $K$ is symmetric and contains the zero vector in its interior.
-Let $a, b$ be non-zero elements of $\mF$.
-For any i.i.d. random variables $X, Y$ taking values in $V$, we have
+Let $a$ and $b$ be non-zero elements of $\mF$.
+For any i.i.d. random variables $X$ and $Y$ taking values in $V$, we have